flowdock/api-docs/docs/Authentication.md

 OAuth 2.0 access tokens are short-lived.
 If your application needs access to the Flowdock API beyond the lifetime of a single access token, it can obtain a refresh token.
 A refresh token allows your application to obtain new access tokens.

-Obtain a new access token using the refresh token
+Obtain a new access token using the refresh token with

     POST https://api.flowdock.com/oauth/token